 - Two letters of recommendation from nursing school faculty on official letterhead

-- Evidence of work or volunteer experience on official letterhead
+- Evidence of work or volunteer experience, if any, on official letterhead

 - Completeness of application

-- Transfer student who failed once with a TEAS V adjusted individual score > 62%
+- An ATI TEAS adjusted individual score > 62% for the following students:

 - Number of General Education courses completed